arrilot/laravel-widgets/README.md

 ```
 `['count' => 10]` is a config array that can be accessed by $this->config.

+Config array is available in every widget method so you can use it to configure placeholder and container too (see below)

 > Note: Config fields that are not specified when you call a widget aren't overridden:

 ```php